Vanadium-GITHUB/EoaNB/README.md

 End of a New Beginning is a free to play, open source mod.

-If you do not wish to apply as a dev, you are free to fork the repository and modify it, redistribute it and privately use it, but the content of EoaNB is licensed under the GNU General Public License 3.0, which means you have to alert that what you're redistributing is a modified version of EoaNB.
+If you would like to work on the mod but do not wish to apply for the team, you are free to fork the repository and modify it, and redistribute it for private use.
+Content of EoaNB is licensed under the GNU General Public License 3.0, which means you have to alert users you are redistributing a modified, unofficial version of EoaNB.

-We also do not tolerate redistribution of the components of EoaNB that are our creations without special permission.
-Any other source doing such things or are claiming ownership/profting from our work will be legally liable.
+We do not tolerate using content developed for EoaNB for other purposes.
+Any other source doing such things or are claiming ownership/profiting from our work may be liable to legal disputes.

 ### Crash Troubleshooting